Manuel Macià: Civil War and aftermath

 However, his career was halted by the outbreak of the Spanish Civil War in 1936, in which Macià enlisted in the army and fought on the Republican side.
 In the 1936–37 season, Hércules issued a total of sixteen trading cards and war stickers, including that of Macià.
 After the war, he was exiled to France, specifically in Nice, where he briefly played for the local club in 1938, then in Ligue 2, where he would surely have met Ricardo Zamora and Josep Samitier.
 After the war, Hércules wanted to bring him back, but Macià had some reservations about returning to Spain, fearing possible reprisals from the Franco regime.
 Although Hércules president Renato Bardín managed to arrange for his return to Spain, he was unable to avoid spending a period in the Irún concentration camp, where he was the 453rd prisoner.
 Bardin continued to apply pressure and managed to obtain the necessary phalanx endorsements, so on 23 June 1939, he was given a provisional permit to move to Alicante, and thus, on 2 July, he was already playing against Levante.

 At the same time, he opened a boat lighting shop in Santa Pola.
 However, a false complaint from a neighbor accused him of burning the parish of Santa Pola before the war, and despite the lack of proof and evidence, his republican past was enough to imprison him in the Benalúa prison, and later in Elche.
 Once again Bardin had to intervene to at least get him a permit for the home games of Hércules, since he was not allowed to train or play in games outside Alicante.
-On 5 May 1940, he was called-up by coach Amadeo García for a match of the Spanish national team against a team from Castilla, entering in the second half as a substitute in an eventual 2–1 win; Macià was never called up again by Spain due to his republican past.
+On 5 May 1940, he was called-up to the Spain national football team by coach Amadeo García to contest Castilla, and played as a substitute in the second half of the 2–1 win.
+He was never called up again by Spain due to his republican past.